Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (D) The case involved novel and complex legal issues.

-(E) If the motion is granted, an order shall be forwarded to the Director of the AOC (herein “director”) certifying the case as complex or extended.
+(2) If the motion is granted, an order shall be forwarded to the director certifying the case as complex or extended.
 The order shall either recite the specific facts supporting the finding or incorporate by reference and attach the motion which includes the specific facts supporting the finding.
-To qualify for payment under this section, the order certifying the claim as extended or complex must be signed contemporaneously with the court’s approval of the claim.
+To qualify for payment under this section, the order certifying the claim as extended or complex must be signed prior to or contemporaneously with the court's approval of the claim entered in the AOC’s electronic filing system.
 Nunc pro tunc certification orders are not sufficient to support payment under this section.
+Orders filed after the court’s approval of the claim shall be deemed waived and will not be reviewed.

-(A) One thousand dollars ($1,000) in those categories of cases where the maximum compensation is otherwise five hundred dollars ($500);
+(A) One thousand two hundred dollars ($1,200) in those categories of cases where the maximum compensation is otherwise six hundred dollars ($600);

-(C) Two thousand five hundred dollars ($2,500) in those categories of cases where the maximum compensation is otherwise one thousand two hundred fifty dollars ($1,250).
+(C) Three thousand dollars ($3,000) in those categories of cases where the maximum compensation is otherwise one thousand five dollars ($1,500).

-(D) Four thousand dollars ($4,000) in cases in trial courts in which the defendant is charged with a felony other than first-degree murder or a Class A or B felony; and

 (E).
+Four thousand eight hundred dollars ($4,800) in cases in trial courts in which the defendant is charged with a felony other than first-degree murder or a Class A or B felony; and

-Six thousand dollars ($6,000) in cases in trial courts in which the defendant is charged with first-degree murder or a Class A or B felony.
-Where the felony charged is first-degree murder, the director may waive the six thousand dollar ($6,000) maximum if the order demonstrates that extraordinary circumstances exist and failure to waive the maximum would result in undue hardship.
+(F).
+Seven thousand two hundred dollars ($7,200) in cases in trial courts in which the defendant is charged with first-degree murder or a Class A or B felony.
+Where the felony charged is first-degree murder, the director may waive the seven thousand two hundred dollar ($7,200) maximum if the order demonstrates that extraordinary circumstances exist and failure to waive the maximum would result in undue hardship.

 (f) Attorneys shall not be compensated for time associated with traveling to a court in another county for the sole purpose of hand-delivering or filing a document.

-(g) [Amended effective December 31, 2013.]
-Counsel appointed or assigned to represent indigents shall not be paid for any time billed in excess of 2,000 hours per calendar year unless, in the opinion of the Administrative Director, an attorney has made reasonable efforts to comply with this limitation, but has been unable to do so, in whole or in part, due to the attorney’s representation pursuant to Section 3 of this Rule.
+(g) Counsel appointed or assigned to represent indigents shall not be paid for any time billed in excess of 2,000 hours per calendar year unless, in the opinion of the director, an attorney has made reasonable efforts to comply with this limitation, but has been unable to do so, in whole or in part.
 It is the responsibility of private counsel to manage their billable hours in compliance with the annual maximum.

 Explanatory Comment: